johnshields/AI-JavaFX-Game/workings/plan.md

 * RULE 7 : IF playerLocation IS northWest AND mazeExit IS indexSpotOne THEN player IS redHot;

 ## Neural Networks
-* Figure out/find a way how to use them for the Game.
+* NN controls the Ghosts.